Presenter Sessions & Bios

 INSTRUCTOR BIO: John is an Associate Professor in the Department of Forest Resources and Environmental Conservation at Virginia Tech University.
 He is Past-President of the Association for Temperate Agroforestry and Associate Editor for Agroforestry Systems.
 John teaches agroforestry and permaculture at Virginia Tech, and has worked with communities from Appalachia to Cameroon to support agroforestry implementation.
 He is co-author of The Community Food Forest Handbook published by Chelsea Green and a chapter on forest farming in the forthcoming textbook North American Agroforestry: An Integrated Science and Practice, 3rd ed.
 John has been planting and teaching at the Catawba Sustainability Center since 2008.

-SESSION DESCRIPTION: First head over to the woods of Catawba with Adam to learn about different site preparation methods for farming woodland botanicals.
+SESSION DESCRIPTION: Learn about different site preparation methods for farming woodland botanicals with Steven.
 There you will help him non-destructively sample and weigh goldenseal plants receiving different topsoil treatments to test whether using direct or broadcast applications make a difference in establishment.
 Then walk to a nearby field and learn about the wholesale crop production model at Catawba that utilizes cover crops for nutrient exchange by fixing nitrogen and creating green manure, while also eliminating the farm’s need for chemical applications.

 SESSION DESCRIPTION: In her session at the Agroforestry and Whole Farm Multiday Field Intensive, Katie will lead participants in activities that cover design, installation, and maintenance of multi-functional riparian buffers and upland contour alley cropping.
 Participants will visit existing plantings at the Catawba farm and will have a chance to work through hands-on exercises that help them learn how to apply concepts present in those designs.